spences10/mcp-memory-libsql/README.md

 docker compose --profile single up --build -d
 ```

 If you later change `EMBEDDING_DIMS`, it will not alter an existing DB’s schema.
 The server will continue to adopt the DB’s actual size.
-To change sizes, create a new DB or migrate.
+To change sizes, create a new DB or migrate*.

+> [!NOTE]
+> `*` Automated migrations will be coming in the future

 #### Example (Go) SSE client